Monquie/reverse-geocoder-learning/README.md

 - **Medium datasets** (1,000-100,000 locations): Sub-millisecond searches
 - **Large datasets** (>100,000 locations): Still very fast due to logarithmic complexity

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

-## License

-This project is open source.
-Feel free to use, modify, and distribute as needed.

 ## Future Enhancements

 - [ ] Support for different distance metrics
 - [ ] Multi-threaded tree building
 - [ ] Range queries (find all locations within a radius)
-- [ ] Dynamic insertion/deletion of locations
-- [ ] Serialization of built trees for faster startup
-- [ ] Integration with mapping APIs